EBOO /F (Apheresis) Blood Cleansing

 Extracorporeal Blood Oxygenation, Ozonation and Filtration

 Watch the video : How I Finally Healed from Lyme Disease – I Tried Everything!

-EBOO/F is the most advanced technology available to detox your blood.
-While there are a number of devices that can ozonate your blood in a precise and safe way, this is the only device that can actually filter your blood… and that is its greatest benefit.
+EBOO /F is the most advanced minimally invasive intravenous therapies available to detox your blood.
+While there are a number of devices that can ozonate your blood in a precise and safe way, this is the only device that can actually filter your blood while it is being ozonated… and that is its greatest benefit.

-EBOO/F, also know as Recirculatory Hemoperfusion and Ozone Dialysis, is somewhat similar to dialysis, which filters out of your blood waste chemicals that healthy kidneys normally accomplish for you.
+EBOO /F, also know as Recirculatory Hemoperfusion, Apheresis and Ozone Dialysis, is somewhat similar to dialysis, which filters out of your blood waste chemicals that healthy kidneys normally accomplish for you.

 In cases of chronic infections, such as for example:

 - Lyme Disease

 Even after the original pathogen has been killed, many patients still suffer debilitating symptoms that destroy their lives.
 Many Integrative physicians believe that this is due to residual “debris” left over from the infection.
 Endotoxins, cellular debris from dead pathogens, biofilm, micro clots and even debris from our own tissues damaged by the infection and the medications used to kill it.
 Our kidneys and liver are not designed to clear this debris, so it persists in our body as toxins that wreak havoc on us.

 The EBOO /F filtration is designed to clear this debris.
 We can actually see the “gunk” being sucked out of these patients, and captured by the filter, allowing purified blood to be re-infused back into them.